bcgsc/pori_ipr_api/README.md

 │   │
 │   │
 │   ├── modules                         # Modules
 │   │   │                               Isolated, independant application modules.
-Tracking, germline reports, biopsy/analysis, knowledgebase.
+Tracking, germline reports, biopsy/analysis.
 │   │   │                                Most logic for these modules is kept within the /module/ directory.
 There might be a few exceptions to this rule.
 │   │   │
 │   │   ├── module_a                      An individual model component.
 Each module has packing for exceptions, middleware, models, routing, and